-Remember again that this is a rebasing command-every commit in the range HEAD~3..HEAD with a changed message and all of its descendants will be rewritten.
-Don't include any commit you've already pushed to a central server-doing so will confuse other developers by providing an alternate version of the same change.
+Remember again that this is a rebasing command - every commit included in the range HEAD~3..HEAD will be rewritten, whether you change the message or not.
+Don't include any commit you've already pushed to a central server - doing so will confuse other developers by providing an alternate version of the same change.